-Indeed, according to pathophysiology, without such adaptation mechanisms increasing the resistance, the body must die from "exhaustion", from failure of adaptation mechanisms, when the organism transits from the first adaptation range to the second.
-But this is not observed in a PAS dependent people.
-This indicates failure of the current level of physiology to explain the mechanisms providing the body transition from one adaptation range to a higher one.
+Indeed, according to pathophysiology, without such adaptation mechanisms increasing the tolerance, the body must die from "exhaustion", from failure of adaptation mechanisms, when the organism transits from the first adaptation range to the second.
+But in a PAS dependent people, this is not observed.
+This indicates failure of the current level of physiology to explain the mechanisms providing the body transition from one adaptation range (reactivity) to a higher one.

-In the history of narcology, attempts were made to explain the increase in resistance and the accelerated disintegration of PAS in the addict's organism by different causes.
-They are the occurrence of the state of chronic stress, activation of other states inactive in normal conditions or activation of systems that fulfill other functions, but with an increase in a PAS dose are forcedly involved in detoxification, etc. But all those assumptions have not been scientifically confirmed.
+In the history of narcology, attempts were made to explain the increase in tolerance organism by different causes.
+They are accelerated disintegration of PAS in the addict's, development of chronic stress, activation of other states inactive in normal conditions, or activation of systems that fulfil other functions, but with an increase in a PAS dose are forcedly involved in detoxification, etc. But all those assumptions have not been scientifically confirmed.

-No matter how full modern scientific research explain qualitative changes at the cellular and molecular level that lead to an increase in resistance in PAS dependent patients, it is clear that these changes can only be of adaptive, not pathological and damaging nature, otherwise they would lead not to an increase in resistance, but rather to a decrease in it, and the body would die since transition from the first floor of adaptation to the second [2].
-Also, according to the dialectical principle of the mutual transition of qualitative changes to quantitative ones, accumulation of these changes should lead to qualitative and quantitative changes in the neuroendocrine system (VNS, internal secretion glands) which is responsible for the adaptation of the whole organism.
+No matter how full modern scientific research explain qualitative changes at the cellular and molecular level that lead to an increase in tolerance in PAS dependent patients, it is clear that these changes can only be of adaptive, not pathological and damaging nature, otherwise they would lead not to an increase in tolerance, but rather to a decrease in it, and the body would already die when transiting from the first floor of adaptation to the second.
+Also, according to the dialectical principle of the mutual transition of qualitative changes to quantitative ones, accumulation of these changes should lead to qualitative and quantitative changes in the neuroendocrine system which is responsible for the adaptation of the whole body.

 I would like to quote L.Kh.
 Garkavi, E.B.
-Kvakina, M.A.Ukolova - "it is possible to investigate separately the changes in any one system or at any one level, for example, molecular.
+Kvakina, M.A.Ukolova (1977) "it is possible to investigate separately the changes in any one system or at any one level, for example, molecular.
 But this is only a part of the changes in the overall complex reaction of the body."

-Also I would like to quote I.N.
-Pyatnitskaya.
+Also, I would like to quote I.N.
+Pyatnitskaya (1988).

-"Integral functional reactions to the intoxication of physiological systems are known to be no less important in maintaining homeostasis than biochemical protection" [5, p.58].
-Consequently, we can speak about change of the body's response to a drug. "
+"Integral functional reactions to the intoxication of physiological systems are known to be no less important in maintaining homeostasis than biochemical protection" [5].
+Consequently, we can speak about change in the body's response to a drug."

-Object and methods of investigation:
+Object and Methods of Investigation

 Features of the response of the neuroendocrine system to any external stimulus.
-Capacity of the neuroendocrine system for positive trophic changes.
-Hypertrophy and hyperfunction of the neuroendocrine system are histological and biochemical evidence.
+Capacity of the endocrine system for positive trophic changes.
+Hypertrophy and hyperfunction of the endocrine system-histological and biochemical evidence.

-The response of the body to any change in the internal environment depends primarily on the functional state of the VNS.
+The response of the body to any change in the internal environment depends primarily on the functional state of the neuroendocrine system.

-Thus, the reason of the altered reactivity of the organism and a steady increase in the overall resistance of the organism, should be sought in the central mechanisms of adaptation - in the neuroendocrine system.
+Thus, the cause of the altered body's reactivity and a steady increase in the overall tolerance of the body, should be sought in the central mechanisms of adaptation - in the neuroendocrine system.

-The increase in resistance of the PAS dependent organism can be explained by the functional tension of the VNS and by the reaction of persistent activation only within one adaptation range.
-It is good health, physical activity, increased protective capacities of the body to various hazards - hypothermia, etc., which are clinically observed in the prodroma and possibly in the initial stage of alcohol dependence.
+The increase in tolerance of the PAS dependent organism can be explained by the functional tension of the neuroendocrine system and by the reaction of persistent activation only within one adaptation range.
+It is good health, physical activity, increased protective capacities of the body to various hazards-hypothermia, etc., which are clinically observed in the prodroma and possibly in the initial stage of alcohol dependence.